keghub/unit-testing-csharp/docs/NUnit-glue-library.md

 AutoFixture offers a glue library for NUnit 3.0.
 In AutoFixture's lingo, a glue library is a library that extend one library (in this case NUnit 3.0) with AutoFixture.

+By using this library, developers can speed up the process of creating unit tests and, while doing so, creating unit tests that are easier to read.

 The NUnit glue library is contained in the [`AutoFixture.NUnit3`](https://www.nuget.org/packages/AutoFixture.NUnit3/) NuGet package and is composed by classes that link AutoFixture into NUnit testing pipeline.

 The `AutoData` and `InlineAutoData` attributes sit at the center of the integration of AutoFixture with the NUnit pipeline.
 They take advantage of the same subsystem used to support [parameterized tests](Parameterized-tests) and extend it to feed anonymous objects as test parameters.